aritraroy/UltimateAndroidReference/README.md

 * [Android Arsenal](https://android-arsenal.com) - Android developer portal with tools, libraries, and apps
 * [AndroidDevDigest](https://www.androiddevdigest.com/) - A Handcrafted Weekly #AndroidDev Newsletter
+* [Android Developers Official](https://developer.android.com/training/index.html) - The official Android development page provided by Google containing all the documentations and trainings
+* [Android Hive](http://www.androidhive.info/) - Androidhive is independent online publication that covers android programming tutorials, app reviews and more
+* [Android Niceties](http://androidniceties.tumblr.com/) - A collection of screenshots encompassing some of the most beautiful looking Android apps
 * [Android Weekly](http://androidweekly.net/) - Android Weekly is a free newsletter that helps you to stay cutting-edge with your Android Development
 * [CasterIO](https://caster.io/) - Skyrocket your Android career with bite sized Android development video training
+* [Codepath Android Cliffnotes](https://guides.codepath.com/android) - One of the best and most up-to-date crowdsourced resource for Android developers where you will find guides and tutorials about almost everything in Android
 * [Fragmented Podcast](http://fragmentedpodcast.com) - An Android Developer Podcast
+* [Material Up](http://materialup.com/) - Get fresh Material Design inspiration daily
-* [Google Developers](https://medium.com/google-developers) - Engineering and technology articles for developers, written and curated by Googlers.
+* [Medium's Google Developers Blog](https://medium.com/google-developers) - Engineering and technology articles for developers, written and curated by Googlers.
 The views expressed are those of the authors and don’t necessarily reflect those of Google
-* [Material Up](http://materialup.com/) - Get fresh Material Design inspiration daily
 * [Reddit's AndroidDev](https://www.reddit.com/r/androiddev/) - News for Android developers with the who, what, where when and how of the Android community.
 Probably mostly the how
+* [Styling Android](https://blog.stylingandroid.com/) - Learn perfecting your Android UI and UX development skills
 * [Vogella](http://www.vogella.com/tutorials/android.html) - Learn almost everything about Android development in an easy way

 # Sample Projects